ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R37]**	The PKI of a BPI MUST be strongly federated.

 Strongly federated in this context means that there is a known, finite number of participants, without a single point of failure in the PKI.
-However, a collusion of a limited number of participants in the federated infrastructure may still lead to a compromised PKI.
-The consensus thresholds required for a change in the infrastructure is out of scope for this document.
+However, collusion of a limited number of participants in the federated infrastructure may still lead to a compromised PKI.
+The consensus thresholds required for a change in the infrastructure are out of scope for this document.

 **[R38]**	The identifiers and identity utilized in a BPI MUST be controlled by its Principal Owner.